 - Remain in this position until help arrives.

-- If the person is unconscious or suspected or suffering food poisoning, call 911 or go immediately to the nearest hospital emergency room.
+- Call 911 or go immediately to the nearest hospital emergency room.

-- Hold the person by the waist and administer 5 blows from behind with the palm of your hand between their shoulder blades.
+- While standing behind them, lean the victim forward and administer five blows to their back with the palm of your hand, between their shoulder blades.

-- Using your fist with the thumb side just above the abdomen, give five quick thrusts.
+- Make a fist.
+Then, wrap your arm around their waist, and with the thumb side of your fist positioned just above their navel, give five quick thrusts.

-- Continue until the object is dislodged, or until help arrives.
+- Continue alternating steps two and three until the object is dislodged or until help arrives.

-- Check for responsiveness by tapping the shoulder of the victim.
+- Check for responsiveness by tapping the victim’s shoulder.
 Do not shake them.

 - If they are face down, turn them face up, being careful to keep the head, neck, and back in a straight line.

-- Tilt the head back and lift the chin to open the airway.
+- Tilt their head back and lift the chin to open the airway.

 The best way to be prepared for an accident is by signing up for CPR and basic first aid training.
-You can sign up for Red Cross first aid training online, and classes are offered throughout Charleston and South Carolina
+You can sign up for Red Cross first aid training online.
+Classes are offered throughout South Carolina.